Mexico launches 100 Universities

 Similar makeshift classrooms dot the landscape in Hidalgo, where students in El Mexe pursue their studies, and the University of Chilcuautla and Huasca University operate from the Geoparque.
 In the State of Mexico, three universities await construction, with leaders awaiting budget details and project specifics.

 The situation mirrors in Zacatecas, where three universities are set to launch, one currently operating from the municipality of Panfilo Natera.
 Despite the lack of dedicated spaces, new student registration is slated to begin on June 10th.

 Aguascalientes faces a similar predicament, with 240 student pioneers awaiting a permanent home.
 The makeshift classrooms in Tlaxcala host students pursuing degrees in various disciplines.

 Raquel Sosa Elizaga, coordinator of the university systems project, acknowledged the generosity of communities in donating lands and premises to kickstart instruction.
 Sosa revealed that 83 venues are operational, with 18 still pending nationwide.
 Current statistics boast 459 teachers, 7575 registered students, and six concentration areas with 36 career paths.
 In support of their studies, students receive a monthly scholarship of 2,400 pesos ($125).

-For his part, Andres Manuel Lopez Obrador concedes that this an ambitious project that will continue to diversify and grow with funds and time.
-The government of Mexico has set aside approximately 52 million dollars for the Universidades para el Bienestar project.
-His vision includes the permanent building of university structures, built by neighbors and in lands donated by campesinos or municipal authorities.
+President Andrés Manuel López Obrador acknowledges the project’s ambition, noting it will continue to diversify and grow with time and funding.
+The government has earmarked approximately 52 million dollars for the Universidades para el Bienestar project.
+López Obrador’s vision involves the permanent construction of university structures, built by neighbors on lands donated by campesinos or municipal authorities.